exercism/java/exercises/concept/wizards-and-warriors-2/.docs/instructions.md

 - Walking, described as: `"You're traveling to your destination by walking."`
 - On horseback, described as: `"You're traveling to your destination on horseback."`

-Implement the (static) `GameMaster.describe` method that takes a `TravelMethod` as its sole parameter and returns its description.
+Implement the `GameMaster.describe` method that takes a `TravelMethod` as its sole parameter and returns its description.

 ```java
 new GameMaster().describe(TravelMethod.HORSEBACK);